 Avoid Being Put on the RAC: Be Prepared for a Recovery Audit Contractor Audit

-Any medical practice submitting claims to a government program may contend with a Recovery Audit Contractor (RAC).
-RAC audits are not one-time or intermittent reviews; they are a systematic and concurrent operating process created to ensure compliance with Medicare’s clinical payment criteria and documentation and billing requirements.
+Any medical practice submitting claims to a government program may contend with a Medicare Recovery Audit Contractor (RAC) to conduct audits.
+RAC audits are not one-time or intermittent reviews; they are part of a systematic and concurrent operating process created to ensure compliance with Medicare’s clinical payment criteria and documentation and billing requirements.

 The RACs use proprietary software programs to identify potential payment errors in areas such as duplicate payments, fiscal intermediaries’ mistakes, medical necessity, and coding.
 RACs also conduct medical record reviews.
-In fiscal years 2010 and 2011, RACs identified half of all claims they reviewed as having resulted in improper payments.1
+RACs are required to employ a staff consisting of nurses, therapists, certified coders, and a physician medical director.

 - Providers can avoid submitting claims that do not comply with Medicare rules.